 - A technical solution to meet all core requirements for providing grid balancing services with a large scale PAE in direct cooperation with grid operators.

 - A market based solution to provide value added services and revenues for the operation strategy to achieve commercial success providing grid services and those profits obtained also from the hydrogen application.

 - Aiming at the exploitation of the results after the project ends, Demo4Grid will assess the replicability and viability of various business cases Demo4Grid will be the decisive demonstration stage of previous FCH-JU projects related to the PAE addressed in this proposal.

-The first project ELYGRID (finished) and the following one ELYntegration (still ongoing) have provided promising results on the development of PAE to provide grid services operating under dynamic profiles (significant results will be shown in this proposal).
+Demo4Grid will be the decisive demonstration stage of FCH-JU's previous projects, ELYGRID and ELYntegration, which provided promising results on the development of PAE to provide grid services operating under dynamic profiles.

 FHA leads WP7 Communication and dissemination of the project and also has WP 6 tasks on evaluation of commercial operation and project results.

 This project has received funding from the Fuel Cells and Hydrogen 2 Joint Undertaking under grant agreement No 735485.
 This Joint Undertaking receives support from the European Union’s Horizon 2020 research and innovation programme and Hydrogen Europe and N.ERGHY.

 This work is supported by the Swiss State Secretariat for Education, Research and Innovation (SERI) under contract number 17.00009.